mercadopago/devsite-docs/guides/woocommerce/plugin-configuration.en.md

 Click **Save and Continue**.

-Under **Advanced Settings**, configure options related to saving information to a file for debugging technical issues
+Under **Advanced Settings**, configure options related to saving information to a file for debugging technical issues.